quintofsteel/JPMC-tech-task-1/README.md

 # Interface with a stock price data feed and, analysis of the data
-<b>Processing the data feed of stock A and stock B’s price to enable us to analyse when trading for the stock should occur</b>

 ## Set up / Installation
 <p>To start the server, run</p>